 Summer 2 – Pop Music

-Pop music is all about what is popular with the population at the time.
+Pop music is all about what kind of music is popular with the public at the time.
 Taking examples from some of the most up-to-date chart songs, pupils will analyse what makes a successful pop song.
 Alongside modern songs, some inspiration has been taken from pop songs from years gone by to see how pop music has changed.
 By singing and using instruments, pupils can build a performance of a song of their choice.

 Key Stage 4